-Note The purpose of the dot notation is to identify the variable you are referring to unambiguously.
+The purpose of the dot notation is to identify the variable you are referring to unambiguously.

-TIP Class definitions can appear anywhere in the program, but they usually appear near the
+Class definitions can appear anywhere in the program, but they usually appear near the beginning.

-8.6 BUILT-IN CLASS ATTRIBUTES
+BUILT-IN CLASS ATTRIBUTES 8.6

 In Python, every class contains various built-in attributes.
 They can be accessed with a dot operator just as in the case of user-defined attributes we have come across earlier.